EventStore/replicator/docs/content/kubernetes.md

 You should at least provide both connection strings and ensure that workloads in your Kubernetes cluster can reach both the source and the target EventStoreDB clusters or instances.

 If you have Prometheus in your Kubernetes cluster, we recommend enabling `prometheus.metrics` option.
-If the `prometheus.operator` option is set to false, the deployment will be annotated with `prometheus.io/scrape`.
+If the `prometheus.operator` option is set to `false`, the deployment will be annotated with `prometheus.io/scrape`.

 If you have Prometheus managed by Prometheus Operator, the scrape annotation won't work.
 You can set both `prometheus.metrics` and `prometheus.operator` options to `true`, so the Helm release will include the `PodMonitor` custom resource.
 Make sure that your `Prometheus` custom resource is properly configured with regard to `podMonitorNamespaceSelector` and `podMonitorSelector`, so it will not ignore the Replicator pod monitor.